CallumReay21/AboutSummary/README.md

 **Programming Languages**

-I am passionate for learning C#, SQL, Python, Web Development.
+I am passionate about learning and have basic knowledge of C#, SQL, Python, Web Development.

 **Ongoing(Current) Project**